Jimmy White: 2009–2016

 At the 2013 World Seniors Championship, White lost to Hendry in the quarter-final.
 White finished the 2013–14 season ranked world number 61, almost losing his place on the professional World Snooker circuit.
-His final game of the season was a 410 defeat to Ian Burns in qualifying for the 2014 World Championship.
-In November 2014, while speaking about the World Championship, White said, "I'm not finished yet...I still have very strong belief I can win it."
-Despite this optimism, both the 2014–15 season and 201516 season ended in disappointment when White lost in qualifying for the World Championship, to Matthew Selt and Gerard Greene respectively.
+His final game of the season was a 4–10 defeat to Ian Burns in qualifying for the 2014 World Championship.
+In November 2014, while speaking about the World Championship, White said: "I'm not finished yet [...]
+I still have very strong belief I can win it."
+Both the 2014–15 and 2015–16 seasons ended in disappointment when White lost in qualifying for the World Championship, to Matthew Selt and Gerard Greene respectively.